cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 we're going to end up with a hot mess.
 Remember, the function `fn hot_plastic(steel_mould: &'static str)` is expecting a `&'static str` --- a steel mould that lasts forever.
 We've just passed it a polystyrene mould, which will last for "some limited amount of time".
 "Forever" is much more restrictive, so we can't use this function.

 How can we solve this?
-Well we need to define a new function, one which accepts a `&'a str`.
+We need to define a new function, one which accepts a `&'a str`.
 Here's one:

 {% highlight rust %}
 // Pour silicone in, get nameplate out